A Mother's Story: Plot

 Medy (Pokwang) is a makeup artist living in the Philippines with her family, composed of her jobless husband (Nonie Buencamino), a son (Aaron Junatas, and later, Rayver Cruz), and an infant daughter.
 She regularly does the make-up of a popular concert star, who later on chose her as a personal make-up artist in a concert tour in the United States.
-While in America, she met her former classmate Helen (Beth Tamayo) who convinced Medy to stay in the country to be an illegal migrant worker.
+While in America, she met her former classmate Helen (Beth Tamayo), who convinced Medy to stay in the country to be an illegal migrant worker.
 She decides to take Helen's offer, in hopes that working abroad will bring the prosperity her family seeks.

 Following her friend's suggestions, Medy works as a front desk operator at a children's drama studio.
 Medy quickly becomes a natural at her job, becoming a favorite among students, particularly with a young girl named Cherry.
-When Medy learns that her earnings are not enough to cover the medicine for her sick daughter Queenie (Xyriel Manabat), she follows Helen's suggestion to work as a stay-in housekeeper for a couple who works as lawyers.
+When Medy learns that her earnings are not enough to cover the medicine for her sick daughter Queenie (Xyriel Manabat), she follows Helen's suggestion to work as a stay-in housekeeper for a couple who work as lawyers.

 While working for the couple, Medy endures verbal and physical abuse.
-She also is barred contact with her family in the Philippines, with the couple going so far as confiscating her passport from her, so she cannot leave.
+She is also barred from contact with her family in the Philippines, with the couple going so far as confiscating her passport from her, so she cannot leave.
 Medy endures the hardship in hopes of a better life for her family, and with the help of Cherry, the student in the dance studio who turned out to be the couple's daughter.
 Medy also has Helen, whom she trusts to send her earnings and other gifts to her family.